benjamingarzon/SeqLearn/README.md

 - Adjust options in config/config.json.

+- Configure database

+- Install software on training devices.

+- In each device:

+    - Copy private key to folder db/.
+    - db/db_config.json

 # Sequence groups
 It is possible to use several schedules, so that different subjects are required to perform different sequences.